Independence of Bangladesh: Independence Day

-Bangladesh Liberation War
+Liberation War

 The launch of Operation Searchlight and declaration of Independence marked the start of Bangladesh Liberation War on 26 March 1971.
 The war lasted nine months and ended on 16 December 1971.
 The Pakistan Army targeted religious minorities and political supporters of the Independence of Bangladesh.
 The actions culminated in what is known as the Bangladesh Genocide.
 During the war, 15 million refugees from East Pakistan moved to India.